 instill in the hearts the love of His loved ones.
 This, indeed, is irrevocably decreed by One Who is the Almighty, the Beneficent.”
 In the Riḍvánu’l-‘Adl, wherein the virtue of justice is exalted, He makes a parallel prediction: “Erelong will God make manifest on earth kings who will recline on the couches of justice, and will rule amongst men even as they rule their own selves.
 They, indeed, are among the choicest of My creatures in the entire creation.”

-185 In the Kitáb-i-Aqdas He visualizes in these words the elevation to the throne of His native city, “the Mother of the World” and “the Dayspring of Light,” of a king who will be adorned with the twin ornaments of justice and of devotion to His Faith: “Let nothing grieve thee, O Land of Tá, for God hath chosen thee to be the source of the joy of all mankind.
+185 In the Kitáb-i-Aqdas He visualizes in these words the elevation to the throne of His native city, “the Mother of the World” and “the Dayspring of Light,” of a king who will be adorned with the twin ornaments of justice and of devotion to His Faith: “Let nothing grieve thee, O Land of Ṭá, for God hath chosen thee to be the source of the joy of all mankind.
 He shall, if it be His will, bless thy throne with one who will rule with justice, who will gather together the flock of God which the wolves have scattered.
 Such a ruler will, with joy and gladness, turn his face towards and extend his favors unto, the people of Bahá.
 He indeed is accounted in the sight of God as a jewel among men.
 Upon him rest forever the glory of God, and the glory of all that dwell in the kingdom of His Revelation.”

 The crumbling of religious orthodoxy